 Welcome!
 I am a Ph.D.
 Candidate at Virginia Tech, under the guidance of Prof. Ruoxi Jia.
-My research focuses on protecting advanced AI from adversaries and drift, notably in computer vision and natural language processing.
+My research focus is committed to weaving a narrative where innovation in AI is intrinsically tied with safety and ethical considerations, ensuring a future where technology is a responsible and reliable ally to humanity.
 As the recipient of the Amazon Fellowship, I am fortunate to have the support and resources to pursue vital work ensuring ethical and responsible uses of AI.
 As team players, we can positively impact the future of AI together!

 Before that, I obtained my master’s degree in Machine Learning and Data Science at the Jacobs School of Engineering, University of California, San Diego, with Prof. Farinaz Koushanfar.
 My undergrad thesis, “Deep-Full-Range”, adopting deep learning for network intrusion detection, supervised by Prof. Huaxi Gu, was honored with the best degree paper award at Xidian University.
 Since 2018, I have been increasingly focused on security & privacy issues related to AI and closely worked with Prof. Han Qiu, Prof. Tianwei Zhang, and Prof. Meikang Qiu.